 Orange Chaat Recipe (Santra Chaat)

 Orange Chaat (Santra Chaat) is a delicious North Indian entrée dish where sweet oranges are coated with a spicy, tangy masala made with coriander, garlic, green chilies, red chili powder, black salt, and lime juice.
-It is a great snack to munch on in between meals.
+It is sweet, spicy, salty, and citrusy, all at once.
+It is a great snack to munch on between meals or to serve with your main course as a salad.
 Make it using my easy recipe.

 Do try my Orange Kheer recipe as well.
 You will love it.